enkidevs/curriculum/python/core/classes-i/class-keywords.md

 ---
 ## Revision

-Independent functions are called ???
+Functions without an enclosing class are called ???

 * just functions